 Ni-Cd batteries consist of a negative electrode (anode), a positive electrode (cathode), a separator between them and an electrolyte.
-When fully charged, the anode consists mainly of nickel oxide hydroxide (NiO(OH)) and the cathode of cadmium (Cd).
+When fully charged, the cathode consists mainly of nickel oxide hydroxide (NiO(OH)) and the anode of cadmium (Cd).
 The electrolyte is usually a potassium hydroxide (KOH) solution.
 The anodes and cathodes, isolated by the separator, can be rolled into a spiral inside the case to provide a high maximum current.
 When using the battery, nickel oxide hydroxide reacts with water, producing nickel hydroxide and hydroxide ions.
-On the cathode, cadmium reacts with the hydroxide ions, releasing electrons that move from the cathode to anode.
+On the anode, cadmium reacts with the hydroxide ions, releasing electrons that move from the anode to the cathode.

 Total reaction during discharge:

 2NiO(OH) + Cd + 2H2O → 2Ni(OH)2 + Cd(OH)2

 During charging, the reverse reaction takes place.

 Ni-Cd batteries are extremely reliable and robust.
 They are difficult to damage, perform well at low temperatures and can also withstand high temperatures.
 They also have a relatively good cycle life and high discharge rate.
 For these reasons, they are a good choice for use in harsh conditions and for demanding applications such as in the field of aviation safety.

 The two main downsides of Ni-Cd batteries are their high cost and toxicity.
 Because of this, they have mostly been replaced by nickel–metal hydride and lithium-ion batteries which are cheaper, less toxic and have a higher energy density.